History-The Leverstock Green Players

 REHEARSALS :-The Players rehearse at the Community Centre in Leverstock Green every Thursday night from 7.45pm to 10pm, although this can vary should the need arise.

 PERFORMANCES :-The number of performances has varied across the years, originally being one night only, to the current four nights across 2 weekends.
 Saturday afternoon matinees have been performed for Pantomimes, although it has been a long time since one of these has been staged.

 The Players currently perform two full shows a year, in January and July.

 OUTSIDE SHOWS :-For many years, in addition to the main shows, The Players used to perform extra shows.
 These were where organisations and mainly rest homes for the elderly invited the group along to perform for them.
 On three occasions The Players have performed at the Royal Star and Garter home in Richmond and once at the Queensway Hall in Dunstable.

 The Golden Age for these type of shows was the 1980's.
 So popular were The Players of the mid 1980's that they were forced to restrict shows to a maximum of 4 per month, as some members of the group found that the shows were infiltrating their personal lives.
 Around the turn of the Millennium, outside shows had become difficult to adminster as many new faces had joined the group and the enthusiasm was never quite the same.
 A decision was eventually taken to stop them all together, but who knows one day they may return.

-During the 1990's the void for a drama group in the village was filled by The Leverstock Green Amatuer Dramatic Society (LADS) who are still going strong today.
+During the 1990's the void for a drama group in the village was filled by The Leverstock Green Amatuer Dramatic Society (LADS).

 REQUEST :- Anyone who thinks our information is incorrect (if you knew the source then believe me there is a good chance of this !!) or would like to add to our dossier, please contact a member of the group or use the e-mail address on this website.